top of page

 Integrating remembrance into your holiday celebrations can help you feel connected to your loved one.
 Consider these approaches:

 • Dedicated Time: Set aside a specific time during the holiday to remember and honor your loved one.
+This can be a moment of peace amidst the festivities.

 • Special Meal: Prepare their favorite dish or a meal that they loved to share with family.
+Food has a unique way of bringing back cherished memories.

 • Photo Albums: Create a scrapbook or digital album that celebrates their life and the memories you shared.
+Looking through these images can evoke warmth and nostalgia.

 Seeking Support